determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

  ``resource_manager``
 **********************

-The resource manager to use to acquire resources.
+The resource manager used to acquire resources.
 Defaults to ``agent``.

 ``type: agent``
 ===============